-This paper reports on findings from a major comparative study of the image of shipping among upper secondary school pupils in Sweden, Norway and Greece.
+This paper reports on findings from a major comparative study of the perceptions of shipping among upper secondary school pupils in Sweden, Norway and Greece.
 Our objectives are the following:

-- To develop and define a construct for representing the image of shipping as a career opportunity - To use this the construct for measuring the image of shipping held by upper secondary school pupils in Sweden, Norway, and Greece - To estimate the relative importance of different image dimensions as determinants of upper secondary school pupils' stated intentions to work as a seafarer.
+- To develop and define a construct for representing the image of shipping as a career opportunity - To use this the construct for measuring the image of shipping held by upper secondary school pupils in Sweden, Norway, and Greece - To define and measure relevant attitudes to shipping as a profession among upper secondary school pupils and to shipping in a more general sense - To estimate the relative importance of different image dimensions and other variables as determinants of upper secondary school pupils' stated intentions to work as a seafarer and their attitudes to the shipping industry.

-This study can be seen as a first step aiming at developing an international image indicator based on scientific research.
+It is our ambition to create a scientific knowledge platform of both conceptual and empirical knowledge for strategy development in such areas where knowledge of image and attitudes are important ingredients.
+This study can also be seen as a first step aiming at developing an international image indicator based on scientific research.
 Such an instrument could give important inputs for strategic decisions at corporate, national, and supranational levels.
 The study was made in collaboration between the University of Gothenburg in Sweden, Molde University College in Norway, and the University of the Aegean in Greece.